TheRadioGuy/vigem/README.md

 >[ViGEm](https://github.com/ViGEm/ViGEmBus) is Virtual Gamepad Emulation Framework.

-My bindings are based on [ViGEm client](https://github.com/ViGEm/ViGEmClient)
+These bindings are based on [ViGEm client](https://github.com/ViGEm/ViGEmClient)
 ### How to use?
 Right now I'm writing my own documentation, so as for now you can check the examples directory